 - 8 April 2016: Invitation sent to successful nominees to submit full application;

-- 24 April 2015: Deadline for receipt of application for teaching awards;
+- 2 May 2016: Deadline for receipt of application for teaching awards and medal;

 - 15 May 2016: Notification to successful candidates;

 - 6 June 2016: Teaching Awards Ceremony.

 The UC Teaching Awards were introduced to the University in 2001.
 A maximum of six standard Teaching Awards may be made annually across the University, plus up to two Teaching Innovation awards in recognition of a special contribution.